joshuaeckroth/cse230-website/homework/homework-7.markdown

 separation).
 Also, split your code into three files: `room.h`, `room.cpp`, and `main.cpp`.

+If you choose to represent your room exits with a map, have a look at this example code from class: [room.cpp](/code/room-cpp.html)

 **If you choose to work in a group of 2 or 3 people:** First, you must tell me who worked on what part of the code; you will all get the same grade, but please be honest about who did what.
 Second, you must write a more complicated,